vivesweb/cli-math-ml-table/README.md

         $cli_table->set_table_format( $table_format, $Values );
         $cli_table->draw();

-- Result Default simple table:
+- Result simple table with RAW values:
 ![Screenshot of the table with Raw Values for ML created in Pure PHP](https://github.com/vivesweb/cli-math-ml-table/blob/main/example_cli_math_ml_table_3.png?raw=true)

  - Draw the table with CUSTOM format.
 This code takes advantage of the previously created class.
-If it has not been created before, it must be created with $ cli_table = new cli_math_ml_table ($ Values);:
+If it has not been created before, it must be created with $cli_table = new cli_math_ml_table($Values);:

         // Cols with special format
         $col_special_format = [